LittleHead0/LittleHead0.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year master's student at MBZUAI majoring in Machine Learning.
-My bachelor's degree is from Peking University, and I am majoring in Computer Science.
+My bachelor's degree is from Peking University, majored in Computer Science.
 My research interest includes computer vision, machine learning, and dataset distillation.

 I am very fortunate to be advised by Dr. Zhiqiang Shen(https://zhiqiangshen.com/) from the Machine Learning Department of MBZUAI(https://mbzuai.ac.ae/).